sheckuntangle/traffic_gen/README.md

 sudo chmod + x trafficlogs
 sudo cp trafficlogs /usr/local/bin

-# Copy ngfw-traffic and mfw-traffic to /usr/local/bin and make executable
+# Make ngfw-traffic and mfw-traffic executable and copy to /usr/local/bin oh host machine
 This will allow you to run the mfw-traffic and ngfw-traffic commands to start the traffic generators.
 These commands will ask how many clients you would like to run and then start the clients daemonized.

 cd (repo dir)